sehlen-bsi/botan-docs/docs/cryptodoc/src/05_08_ml_dsa.rst

 <src/lib/pubkey/dilithium/dilithium_common/dilithium_keys.h:33|Dilithium_PublicKeyInternal>`
 and :srcref:`Dilithium_PrivateKeyInternal
 <src/lib/pubkey/dilithium/dilithium_common/dilithium_keys.h:68|Dilithium_PrivateKeyInternal>`
-classes are the internal representation of the ML-DSA key pair in expandedd form.
+classes are the internal representation of the ML-DSA key pair in expanded form.

 Additionally, the :srcref:`Dilithium_Keypair_Codec
 <src/lib/pubkey/dilithium/dilithium_common/dilithium_keys.h:23|Dilithium_Keypair_Codec>`
-serves as a customization point for the key encoding and decoding functions that differ between ML-DSA (:math:`\xi` only) and Dilithium (round 3) (partially expanded key format as specified in [FIPS-204]_).
+serves as a customization point for the key encoding and decoding functions that differ between ML-DSA ([FIPS-204]_; :math:`\xi` only) and Dilithium (round 3;
+partially expanded key format as specified in [FIPS-204]_).
 By *always* expanding the private key from the secret seed :math:`\xi`, sanity checks during decoding of the key pair can be omitted.

+Explicitly note that Botan's ML-DSA implementation does not support encoding or decoding the private key in the partially expanded format.

 .. _pubkey/ml_dsa/ml_dsa_impl:

 ML-DSA Specifics
 ^^^^^^^^^^^^^^^^

-This module provides concrete ML-DSA specific implementations for the customization points outlined in :ref:`pubkey/ml_dsa/primitives` and :ref:`pubkey/ml_dsa/keys`.
+This module provides concrete ML-DSA-specific implementations for the customization points outlined in :ref:`pubkey/ml_dsa/primitives` and :ref:`pubkey/ml_dsa/keys`.
 Namely:

   * :srcref:`ML_DSA_Expanding_Keypair_Codec <src/lib/pubkey/dilithium/ml_dsa/ml_dsa_impl.h:21|ML_DSA_Expanding_Keypair_Codec>`
-    Implements encoding and decoding of ML-DSA private keys by serializing the private seed :math:`\xi` and/or expanding the deserialized seed into the private key representation outlined in :ref:`pubkey/ml_dsa/keys`.
+    implements encoding and decoding of ML-DSA private keys by serializing the private seed :math:`\xi` and/or expanding the deserialized seed into the private key representation outlined in :ref:`pubkey/ml_dsa/keys`.
   * :srcref:`ML_DSA_MessageHash <src/lib/pubkey/dilithium/ml_dsa/ml_dsa_impl.h:28|ML_DSA_MessageHash>`
-    Implements the transformation of the user-provided message :math:`M` into the message representation :math:`\mu`.
-This includes the incorporation of the domain separations outlined in [FIPS-204]_ Sectoin 5.2 Algorithm 2.
+    implements the transformation of the user-provided message :math:`M` into the message representation :math:`\mu`.
+This includes the incorporation of the domain separations outlined in [FIPS-204]_ Section 5.2 Algorithm 2.
   * :srcref:`ML_DSA_Symmetric_Primitives
     <src/lib/pubkey/dilithium/ml_dsa/ml_dsa_impl.h:54|ML_DSA_Symmetric_Primitives>`
-    Implements the ML-DSA specific symmetric primitives based on the specified SHAKE-based XOFs, the optional hedged randomization of :math:`H(K \| rnd \| \mu)`, and the domain separator for expanding :math:`\rho`, :math:`\rho'`, and :math:`K` from the private seed :math:`\xi`.
+    implements the ML-DSA specific symmetric primitives based on the specified SHAKE-based XOFs, the optional hedged randomization of :math:`H(K \| rnd \| \mu)`, and the domain separator for expanding :math:`\rho`, :math:`\rho'`, and :math:`K` from the private seed :math:`\xi`.